2025 FHA Mortgage Insurance Premiums (MIP)

 Is it Possible to Avoid Paying Mortgage Insurance?

-There isn’t a way of avoiding MIP when using an FHA loan, and it will either be for the life of the loan or 11 years.
+There isn’t a way of avoiding MIP when using an FHA loan, and it will either be for the life of the entire loan term or 11 years.

 However, there are other options: